joshgerdes/jekyll-uno/_drafts/capturing-virtual-machine-images-and-snapshots-in-azure-using-wvdadmin.md

 * 7Zip
 * VLC

 Then added a custom user policy to set the wallpaper.
-WVDAdmin will automatically, generalise _(sysprep)_ the machine for you.
+WVDAdmin will automatically, generalise _(sysprep)_ the machine for you, by creating a 'Temp' machine without touching your original Virtual Machine!

 #### Capture a Virtual Machine Image